RohanMaharjan123/MobileProgramming/src/Lab/MyFirstApplication/README.md

-# Program for print hello world in Android.
+# Program for printing hello world in Android.

-**Name**: Program for print hello world in Android.
+**Name**: Program for printing hello world in Android.

 **Date**: July 12th, 2024